-Home trendsetters are telling us to start letting the outside through those doors and into our homes.
+Trendsetters are telling us to start letting the outside through those doors and into our homes and businesses.
 But we’re not going to do it just because some hip interior designer told us to.
 The fact is that there are reasons this trend isn’t slowing down.
-Fresh plants provide oxygen, flowers have been linked to a positive mood boost, and sunlight triggers feel-good hormones, which means letting the wild into your home can have some serious emotional benefits—not to mention it looks damn good.
-Flip through the pages for inspiration on how you can embrace the beauty of the outdoors within the confines of your home, and revel in the splendor embracing this trend can create.
+Fresh plants provide oxygen, flowers have been linked to a positive mood boost, and sunlight triggers feel-good hormones, which means letting the wild into your home or business can have some serious emotional benefits-not to mention it looks damn good.
+Flip through the pages for inspiration on how you can embrace the beauty of the outdoors within the confines of your space, and revel in the splendor embracing this trend can create.

-Use big sliding glass doors and open windows to welcome sunlight.
+Use big fire glass doors and open windows to welcome sunlight.

 When natural light soaks through your windows in the afternoon, you’ll get an instant energy boost.
 If you already have a slider, make it a focal point.
-Choosing seamless sliding doors is one way to maximize light exposure while also embracing a more modern design.
-If your home lacks natural light, consider making some big changes.
+If you don’t, looking for seamless options for sliding door systems is one way to maximize light exposure while also embracing modern design.
+On top of this, it’s a good idea for you to use fire rated glazed doors, especially if you’re bringing in more light into your business space.
+This way, you know you can improve your fire safety.
+If your home or office lacks natural light, consider making some big changes.
 Contractors can turn large windows into sliding glass doors or cut out spaces for larger windows to let more light into dark rooms.

 When it comes to covering those windows, be smart.
 Thick, heavy drapes are not conducive to the light, flowy look you’re going for.
-Instead, use light-colored curtains or blinds that are easy to roll up so you’re maximizing light exposure where it counts, and if your home won’t suffer from a terrible glare, consider skipping the coverings altogether in places it makes sense.
+Instead, use light-coloured curtains or blinds that are easy to roll up so you’re maximizing light exposure where it counts.
+You could even retrofit a shutter motor and have blinds that roll themselves at a click of a button.
+If your space won’t suffer from a terrible glare, consider skipping the coverings altogether in places it makes sense.

 Turn to plants for a big transformation.